rebelsky/sams-assorted-musings-reflections/samr-undergraduate-work-2019-12-28.md

 the 48-hours per week that Grinnell expects.
 But I did well enough.

-Beyond classes, work, and movies, I somehow found time to work on accumulating vinyl and books, to hang with friends, to through parties, to cook, and to do the many other things that helped shape me into me.
+Beyond classes, work, and movies, I somehow found time to work on accumulating vinyl and books, to hang with friends, to throw parties, to cook, and to do the many other things that helped shape me into me.

 ---